Dragontek/mygpoclient-java/README.md

 mygpoclient-java
 ================

-Java implementation of the mygpoclient
+Java implementation mygpoclient.

+NOTE: I am in the process of moving this to a Maven project, and have not tested fully.